 - The Published date for published posts,

-- The Last Modified date for all unpublished posts (e.g. posts set to ‘draft’ status), and
+- The Last Modified date for unpublished posts (e.g. draft posts), and

-- The Scheduled date for any posts scheduled for publishing at a later date …
+- The Scheduled date for posts scheduled for publishing in the future …

-To view options for configuring your Table of Posts, click on the ‘Screen Options’ tab near the top of the screen …
+To view options for configuring your Table of Posts, click on the ‘Screen Options’ tab at the top of the screen …

-The top section of the Posts panel expands and reveals several options for configuring your Table of Posts …
+The top section of your screen expands and reveals several options for configuring your Table of Posts …

 Options are divided into the following sections

 - Columns – This section allows you to enable/disable.

 - Pagination – Enter the number of items to display on each page of your Table of Posts.
 For example, “50”.